Jack-Overflow/rxjs-http-client/README.md

 This now works as an NPM package...
 I apologise for anyone who's downloaded this and found that it just didn't work.
 This has been rectified.

+The client now returns everything that the original fetch library returned, rather than just the JSON returned from the request.

+Code has been reduced :) Less is more.

+More work around using this library with a standard JS project

 <h1>RxJS-Http-Client</h1>

 <p>A simple to use http client built on ES6 fetch and RxJS</p>